rkupka1/Lab1/README.md

 # CSCI 201 FALL 2022
 Lab 1 Starter Code

 Welcome to GitHub and your first CS201 Lab!

+### Learning Goals:
-This lab will teach you to print to the Standard Output (the screen!) and allow input from the user through the Standard Input (the keyboard!).
+- print to the Standard Output (the screen!)
+- allow input from the user through the Standard Input (the keyboard!)

 ### Creating an IntelliJ Project